shearwaterintl/typeform_data/README.md

   - Add more detail, and example method calls.
   - Add an explanation: why another gem?
 What makes this gem different?

+Goals:
+  - Typeform data (and invidual response data) must work with `Marshal#load` and `Marshal#dump`.

+We have to do a lot of reverse-engineering to get an API that feels reasonably intuitive.

 ### Notes on the API

   - ID vs. UID: they aren't used consistently across the docs and actual API responses.